 The Breakfast Club

-Even though it is set thirty years ago (March 24th, 1984), The Breakfast Club is a riveting and relevant look into adolescent peer culture, and a film I think every student of adolescent development should see.
+Even though it’s a few decades old (March 24th, 1984), The Breakfast Club is a riveting and relevant look into adolescent peer culture, and a film I think every student of adolescent development should see.
 John Hughes, who is also responsible for the films Sixteen Candles and Ferris Bueller’s Day Off, masterfully captures the nuances of adolescent stereotypes and interactions, the culture clash between adolescents and adults, and the role that parents play in shaping the high school experience of each adolescent.
 The Breakfast Club follows five seemingly different adolescents throughout the course of a day as they are forced to endure detention on a Saturday.
 I show this film (in its entirety) in my Adolescence class every semester, because it enriches my class in a number of ways.

 First, the film is a kind of “master-class” on adolescent stereotypes, and adolescent interactions.
 Each character represents a classic adolescent archetype (the athlete, the basket case, the brain, the criminal, and the princess).
 As they interact throughout the course of the movie, the fundamental differences—and in the end the fundamental similarities—of each stereotype are explored.
 At the beginning, the adolescents segregate themselves in predictable ways (e.g., the athlete and the princess sit together), and make judgments and assumptions about each other based on the stereotype they each represent.
 As the film progresses, however, the characters start to move past these stereotypes to realize they have much more in common than they ever thought.
 Towards the end of the movie, after becoming “friends,” the brain asks if they will be friends in school on Monday.
 In a very telling scene, the princess tells the group that outside the confines of this day she thinks the hierarchical structure of adolescent peer groups will prevail.
 She admits that she will likely ignore the brain in the hallway, for fear of the backlash from her popular friends.
 In the (somewhat cheesy) end, however, they assert that they no longer see each other “in the simplest terms and most convenient definitions.”